RationalStargazer/Remote/README.md

 repository.state.listen(lifecycle) { networkingState ->
     // here we can handle any of repository's changes
-    // that were made as the result of sync(), write() or other similar calls }
+    // that were made as the result of sync(), write() or other similar calls

+    // networkingState can be implemented to keep information about last network errors
+    // to provide feedback to a user and implement smart retry logic
+    // that will not overwhelm server with infinite retry attempts if something goes wrong }
 ```